History’s Storyteller: The Life of WWII Marine Ed Bearss

 May never married again.
 She led an active life in retirement and would return to Normandy for the 40th, 50th, 60th, and 70th D-Day Anniversaries.
 In 2004 she met the actor from the film Saving Private Ryan, Tom Hanks, who attended the ceremony.

 Tom Hanks and May Alm in 2004 at the 60th Anniversary of D-Day in Normandy, France.
-Marie Alm photograph.
+Photograph courtesy of Marie Alm.

 May passed away on September 30, 2019, at the age of 103.
 She was buried with full military honors next to her husband, Maurice, at the Chewelah Memorial Park Cemetery in Chewelah, Washington.